 Presentence investigations should have the applicable guidelines Forms 1 - 6 attached when they are sent to the sentencing judge, the prosecutor, and the individual convicted of a crime in accordance with Utah Code § 77-18-109 and Utah Code Jud.
 Admin.
 Rule 4-203.
-The recommendations made to the judge should conform to the guidelines unless aggravating or mitigating circumstances are documented.
+The recommendations made to the judge should conform to the guidelines unless aggravating or mitigating circumstances are documented, or in cases where a mandatory sentence exceeds the guideline recommendation.